 There are countless, iconic guitar pickups that simply cannot be beaten.
 From original PAF humbuckers on an old Gibson, to the jangly toaster tops on Rickenbacker guitars.
 However, how close can a pickup get to replicating, or improving on those old sounds to tempt you into trying it?
 While a Lollar or Seymour Duncan pickup will certainly provide killer tones, there are tons of guitar pickups that can get almost 75% of that sound for 50% of the price.

 This underlines just how much the pickup choice can inflate or deflate a guitar’s cost, independent of sound quality.
 For example, Duncan Designed pickups are affordable replicas of Seymour Duncan patented pickups, but cost so much less to put into a guitar.
 However, many Duncan Designed pickups are also very highly regarded by most players and not considered that much less desirable.
 Oftentimes, players will buy an affordable guitar and then later swap out the pickups for a brand name alternative.
 This almost always costs less than buying a guitar with those same pickups already installed.
+For Squier Strat users, you can get more tone out of the guitar by adjusting the Strat pickup height.

 CNC Vs Handcrafted